Menu

 BSc (Hons) Psychology

-Level 6 Degree in Early Years Education, Level 3 Childcare Learning and Development , Level 3 Designated Safeguarding Officer
+Katie holds a Level 6 Degree in Early Years Education, a Level 3 qualification in Childcare Learning and Development, and is a Level 3 Designated Safeguarding Officer.

 Office Manager, Health & Safety Lead: